 Outside the System

 As part of this process, you should audit the facility where you store your offsite media.
 You also should verify that you have a proper procedure for recovering your data, as well as the proper materials to complete the restoration.
 Keep the contact information for staff members who can help you handy in case you have any difficulties.
-Finally, add a hard copy of IBM’s "Recovering Your System” manual (SC41-5304-10) to your bookshelf.
-The manual also is available on the iSeries Information Center website.
+Finally, add IBM’s “Recovering Your System” manual (be sure to get the right version for your IBM i OS level) to your resource library.
+The manual is also available on the iSeries Information Center website.